sandhyat/PeriOperative_RiskPrediction/README.md

 #### 3) Hyperparameter tuning

 `Generating_HP_grid.py` is used to create a sobol grid and writes them in a format that can be submitted on a high performance computing server.
 It creates a file that can be launched using bash directly.
+This was being used early for all methods.
+Currently, this is being used in the MVCL setup only.
+For other methods, optuna based files are used for HP tuning as described above.